amarallab/ARDS_diagnosis/README.md

 ## Running the Notebooks

 - For MC1-T1 data: Run `mc1t1`-suffixed notebooks (in order, if the first time).
-- For MIMIC-III data: Run all `mimicii`-suffixed notebooks (in order, if the first time).
+- For MIMIC-III data: Run all `mimiciii`-suffixed notebooks (in order, if the first time).

 With this setup, you should be able to fully execute the notebooks and reproduce the results from the paper.